cba-toolbox/cmot4r/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The cmot4r package includes the following R packages: - cba-toolbox/PRLpreprocess : Preprocessing of Probabilistic Reversal Learning Data
+cmot4r is an R package that provides functions for data preprocessing and computational modeling using data with CBAT. cmot4r package includes the following R packages: - cba-toolbox/PRLpreprocess : Preprocessing of Probabilistic Reversal Learning Data

 ## Installation